Sustainable Practices

 Anyone attempting to make their own compost knows it is not an instant process.
 It can take weeks, or even months, for the material to break down into usable compost.

 While it may be tempting to add more green waste to speed up the process, this can actually have the opposite effect.
 Adding too much green waste can create an imbalance in the compost, leading to an unpleasant smell and slowing down the decomposition process.
+The key is to be patient and add a little bit of green waste at a time.
+With a little patience, you will eventually have rich, nutrient-rich compost perfect for your garden or a local grower.

 FAQs About Getting Started with Composting

 Composting is a great way to reduce waste, provide nutrients for your plants, and help the environment.
 But if you’ve never done it before, you might have some questions.
-Here are a few of the most common questions we get about composting:
+Here are a few of the most common questions we get about composting.

 What can I compost?